krakintgithub/main/roadmap/Readme.md

 - If possible, make the miner work with adjusted Metamask
 - Contact remote Canadian businesses and ask about APP ideas that would help their business
 - See what the current project incubators are doing right and wrong
-- Setup the chat or the communication channels for the community
 - Investigate what is necessary for the CoinMarketcap listing, and update the roadmap
 - List the token on CoinMarketcap once everything is done
 - Investigate exchanges and list the token on swaps, relays, exchanges etc.